Binary dynamics from Einstein-Maxwell theory at second post-Newtonian order using effective field theory: Introduction

 The EFT approach was first suggested by Goldberger and Rothstein to solve the binary inspiral problem in an alternative way \cite{Goldberger:2004jt,Goldberger:2007hy}.
-It efficiently uses standard tools from quantum field theory such as Feynman diagrams and dimensional regularization, but now applied to the classical two-body problem in GR.
-Currently the framework has been used up to 5PN order \cite{Blumlein:2021txe,Kim:2021rfj,Foffa:2020nqe}, with inclusion of spin-orbit and spin-spin effects to 3PN order \cite{Porto:2005ac,Porto:2006bt, Porto:2008jj, Porto:2008tb}.\\
+This framework is commonly known as NRGR (Non-Relativistic General Relativity), which we extend here to the Einstein–Maxwell system.
+It efficiently uses standard tools from quantum field theory, such as Feynman diagrams and dimensional regularization, but applies them to the classical two-body problem in general relativity.
+Currently, the framework has been used up to 5PN order \cite{Blumlein:2021txe,Kim:2021rfj,Foffa:2020nqe}, including spin-orbit and spin-spin effects up to 3PN order \cite{Porto:2005ac,Porto:2006bt,Porto:2008jj,Porto:2008tb}

-A novel method within the EFT approach was suggested by Kol and Smolkin (KS), who used a temporal Kaluza-Klein parameterization of the metric which improved the computational efficiency \cite{Kol:2007bc}.
+A novel method within the EFT approach was suggested by Kol and Smolkin (KS), who used a temporal Kaluza-Klein parameterization of the metric to improve computational efficiency \cite{Kol:2007bc}.
 This non-relativistic parameterization defines a set of new non-relativistic gravitational (NRG) fields.
-As we shall see, when charges are included this leads to a clear coupling hierarchy between mass and charge, so that the technique is particular suited to our problem.
+As we shall see, when charges are included, this leads to a clear coupling hierarchy between mass and charge, making the technique particularly suited to our problem.
 More generally, the KS parameterization has been shown to reduce the complexity involved in calculating the Einstein-Infeld-Hoffmann (1PN) Lagrangian \cite{Kol:2007bc} and the 2PN Lagrangian \cite{Gilmore:2008gq}.
-Similar simplifications were observed in the calculation of the various contributions to the spin-spin potential \cite{Levi:2008nh,Levi:2011eq,Levi:2014sba,Levi:2015ixa} as well as to the spin-orbit potential \cite{Levi:2010zu,Levi:2015uxa,Levi:2020kvb}.\\
+Similar simplifications were observed in the calculation of various contributions to the spin-spin potential \cite{Levi:2008nh,Levi:2011eq,Levi:2014sba,Levi:2015ixa} as well as the spin-orbit potential \cite{Levi:2010zu,Levi:2015uxa,Levi:2020kvb}.